Turn your weakness into greatness; re-create yourself as a gentleman. Forge a character even that man’s biggest critic can respect: Himself.

 45. Start wet shaving

 It’s easier than you think.
 While learning, note how much aftershave you use, most men tend to vastly overdo it.
+The easiest way to start is with a good kit like the Gentleman Jon Deluxe Wet Shave Kit.

 46. Get a confident handshake